MyAlstrom logo

 Hearing and communication

-Hearing changes may appear later than visual symptoms, which can make the pattern harder for families to join up at first.
+Hearing changes may appear later than visual symptoms, which can make the pattern harder for families to piece together at first.

 • Hearing changes that feel gradual or easy to second-guess